-(Culture) – It is the most revered religious figure for Mexicans and Latinos, and it has turned into popular culture.
+(Culture) – It is the most revered religious figure for Mexicans and Latinos and has turned into popular culture.

 La Virgen de Guadalupe, Madre de Mexico, Madre de America.

-When you were raised believing that someone was watching you from the sky, you felt it, feel it, and will feel it, forever.
-When you were brought to church many times and you saw one or both of your parents praying for a miracle, and celebrating later because the miracle happened, believing in La Virgencita becomes part of your psychological makeup.
-And when you did it too, –pray to La Virgen, and you felt accompanied, comforted, and you sensed that everything would be okay, and sensed that you were not alone, and experienced this feeling of hope, you believed in her presence, real or imaginary.
+When you were raised believing that someone was watching you from the sky, you felt it and will continue feeling it forever.
+When you were brought to church many times and saw one or both of your parents praying for a miracle and celebrating later because the miracle happened, believing in La Virgencita becomes part of your psychological makeup.
+And when you did it too –pray to La Virgen, and you felt accompanied, comforted, and you sensed that everything would be okay, and sensed that you were not alone, and experienced this feeling of hope, you believed in her presence, real or imaginary.
 It was like a chip in your brain: “La Virgen de Guadalupe es milagrosa.”

 When you were raised believing that someone was watching from you from the sky, you felt it, feel it, and will feel it, forever.

-“No estoy yo aqui que soy tu madre?”
+“No estoy yo aquí que soy tu madre?”catholic documents

 The fervor about this religious figure, Catholic that is, has crossed the borders.
 Mexicans and Latinos living in the United States celebrate “El Día de la Virgen.”
-Just go by any Latino neighborhood on December 12, and see how people bring flowers to a Catholic temple, gather outside, take part in a procession.
+Just go by any Latino neighborhood on December 12, and see how people bring flowers to a Catholic temple, gather outside, and participate in a procession.

 You may hear them singing: